 The free list below will show you all of my favorite succulents to use on pumpkins!

 What to Do When the Pumpkin Gets Soft

 As the pumpkin begins to get soft it is time to take the succulents off and plant them.

-Or you can take off the entire piece of moss with all of the succulents attached and place the entire thing in a pot filled with succulent soil.
+- You can remove the entire piece of moss from the pumpkin with all of the succulents attached and place the entire thing in a pot filled with succulent soil.

-When succulents are transplanted their roots get disturbed and they need to callous over before getting water.
-This prevents the roots from rotting.
+When succulents are transplanted their roots get disturbed and they need to callous over before getting water which prevents the roots from rotting.